wp-plugins/simple-thumbs/readme.txt

 1. Upload the folder "simple-thumbs" to "/wp-content/plugins/"
 1. Activate the plugin through the "Plugins" menu in WordPress
 1. Done!
 Now start editing your template files.
-See usage for more info.
+See usage under description for more info.

 == Screenshots ==